 This is a unique opportunity for a development professional with success in individual major gifts fundraising to become part of the development team at one of the nation’s premier environmental organizations.

-The Principal Gifts Officer will be part of a national development team responsible for generating over $200 million in annual major gifts, with plans to drastically increase that amount in the coming years.
 S/he will be responsible for managing a portfolio of between 25 and 50 donors and prospects nationally.
 Working closely with Senior Development professionals, Research, Events, Communications, Stewardship and Program staff, the Principal Gifts Officer is expected to identify, cultivate, solicit, and steward individuals in support of Environmental Defense Fund’s national and international agenda.

 The Principal Gifts Officer will report to the Vice President, Major and Principal Gifts.
 This person would ideally be based in one of EDF’s major U.S. offices in either New York City, Washington, DC, or San Francisco, but we are open to considering qualified candidates to be based in the U.S. but work remotely.